tytydraco/yessleep/out/I_Am_Rotting_in_My_Apartment.md

 Rick left without another word.
 I heard him whistling down the hall, keys jingling.

-My phone rang.
+As I stood contemplating the interaction, my phone rang.
 I rushed to my desk.

 I work in tech support.
 I am rarely required in the office.
 Most of my work is done from my PC or over the phone.
 It's not exciting, but it pays well.
 Plus, I don't have to leave the house unless I want to.
 For a homebody like me, this was a perk.